Golden Jubilee of Carl XVI Gustaf: Celebrations

 On June 6, 2023, marking the 500th anniversary of Gustav Vasa's election as king of Sweden, the King and Queen began National Day celebrations in Strängnäs and returned to Stockholm later in the day.
-The National Day celebration at Skansen were more extensive to mark the jubilee but included the traditional elements such as the royal procession, the flag raising, the Kings speech and the concert.
+The National Day celebration at Skansen were more extensive to mark the Jubilee but included the traditional elements such as the royal procession, the flag raising, the Kings speech and the concert.
 In the evening, the King hosted a grand National Day reception for representatives of Sweden and the diplomatic corps of some countries around the world at the Nordic Museum.
 Prime Minister Ulf Kristersson also released a speech to mark the national anniversary.

 September 15

-On the 50th anniversary of the accession of Carl XVI Gustaf, following the death of his grandfather King Gustaf VI Adolf as king of Sweden on 15 September 1973, the day began with a "Te Deum" in the palace church.
+On the 50th anniversary of the accession of King Carl XVI Gustaf, following the death of his grandfather King Gustaf VI Adolf as king of Sweden on 15 September 1973, the day began with a "Te Deum" in the palace church.
 The service was led by Bishop Johan Dalman, chief court preacher, and court congregation pastor Michael Bjerkhagen.
-Attendee’s of the service were awarded the jubilee commemorative medal.
+Attendee’s of the service were awarded the Golden Jubilee commemorative medal.

 After the service in the Palace church, the Stockholm Amphibious Regiment fired a gun salute at 12:00 local time from Skeppsholmen.
 A changing of the guard was subsequently carried out where the Life Squadron of the Life Guard replaced the Life Company of the Life Guard, in the presence of Carl XVI Gustaf and his son, Prince Carl Philip of Sweden.
 After the changing of the guard, the Royal Academy of Music organized, in collaboration with Sjungande Barn, a singer's tribute to HM the King.
 Around 130 singers from all over Sweden participated.